 Shiprock is a somewhat small town located in the state of New Mexico.
 With a population of 7,819 people and three constituent neighborhoods, Shiprock is the 28th largest community in New Mexico.

 Shiprock is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Shiprock is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Shiprock who work in office and administrative support (14.63%), sales jobs (8.35%), and management occupations (5.53%).
+There are especially a lot of people living in Shiprock who work in office and administrative support (12.01%), sales jobs (8.62%), and teaching (6.64%).

 Being a small town, Shiprock does not have a public transit system used by locals to get to and from work.

-The rate of college-level education in Shiprock is quite a bit lower than the national average among all cities of 21.84%: just 12.32% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Shiprock with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.26% of people over 25 have a bachelor's degree or advanced degree.

 The people who call Shiprock home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Shiprock residents report their race to be Native American, followed by White.
-Important ancestries of people in Shiprock include German, Croatian, Scottish, and English.
+Important ancestries of people in Shiprock include Irish, Scottish, Croatian, and New Zealander.

 The most common language spoken in Shiprock is Navajo.
-Other important languages spoken here include English and Spanish.
+Other important languages spoken here include English and Native American languages.